-Dear God, I Am Angry!
-A Prayer from the Charlottesville Seventh-day Adventist Church
+"Dear God, I Am Angry!
+A Prayer from the Charlottesville Seventh-day Adventist Church"

 A note from author John Thacker:

 I originally wrote this prayer for the Sabbath morning service on August 10, reflecting on the coming protest in our town.
-When I was writing on Friday evening and Sabbath morning I had no idea that our Pastor (Daniel Xisto), along with those at a prayer vigil near the University of Virginia, were already being terrorized by a torch-carrying mob.
+When I was writing on Friday evening and Sabbath morning, I had no idea that our Pastor Daniel Xisto, along with those at a prayer vigil near the University of Virginia, were already being terrorized by a torch-carrying mob.

 I have lived in this area 54 of my 55 years.
 I am very happy to say that C’ville SDA church has long been an inclusive community.
 I learned to appreciate God’s love of diversity at this church.
-As a child in the early 1970s, our church school here in Charlottesville was integrated when many in Virginia were establishing private schools to avoid desegregation.
+When I was a child in the early 1970s, our church school here in Charlottesville was integrated while many in Virginia were establishing private schools to avoid desegregation.
 I had a wonderful African-American teacher, Mrs. Warfield, and an Asian American teacher, Ms. King.
 Our congregation was also integrated at a time when few in this area were.
 Since God sent us the Flowers family, the diversity in this little church has blossomed!
 So, I found, and we as a church found, this past weekend’s events terribly difficult.

-I’d like to give a special thank you to Karen Flowers, who has been very helpful in preparing this prayer for publication.
+I would like to give a special thank you to Karen Flowers, who has been very helpful in preparing this prayer for publication.
 I have no need for ownership in this writing.
 Karen has contributed greatly, and all those in my history at C’ville SDA have contributed as well.
 So, I think of what follows as a prayer from the Seventh-day Adventist Church in Charlottesville.

 Dear God, I Am Angry!
 A Prayer from the Charlottesville Seventh-day Adventist Church